 Small Enterprise Co-operative Placement Assistance Program (SECPAP)

 Important note: At this time applications and claims cannot be accepted by fax.
 Please email all SECPAP related documents to firstname.lastname@example.org or via your co-op office contact.
 All SECPAP documents are now in fillable pdf format and can be found here.

-SECPAP is funded by the Government of Newfoundland and Labrador's Department of Advanced Education and Skills (formerly called Human Resources Labour and Employment) and is administered by the Co-operative Education Services Centre (CESC).
+SECPAP is funded by the Government of Newfoundland and Labrador's Department of Immigration, Skills, and Labour and is administered by the Co-operative Education Services Centre (CESC).